TheArturthur/CoppermindScraper/Cosmere/Lux (book).md

 |**Publisher**||

 For the city, see [[Lux (city)\|Lux (city)]].
-*Lux: A Texas Reckoners Novel* is a novel set in the universe of *The Reckoners*.
+*Lux: A Texas Reckoners Novel* is a novel set in the universe of [[The Reckoners\|The Reckoners]].
 It was developed under Brandon's [[Mainframe\|Mainframe]] production company, which is focused on audio originals.
 It was released as an Audible original on July 22, 2021.
 A print version is planned at some point in the future.

 ## Contents

-1 Cover Synopsis
+1 Synopsis
 2 Summary
 3 Development
 4 Notes

-## Cover Synopsis
+## Synopsis
 >“*A new team of Reckoners must infiltrate the flying city of Lux to take down the Epic Lifeforce in this audio-exclusive novel from Brandon Sanderson, the best-selling author of the Stormlight Archive and Mistborn series, and co-author Steven Michael Bohls.*
 \-When the great red star Calamity appeared in the sky, some believed the end had come.
 They were right.
 Calamity created the Epics: humans with incredible powers they didn't deserve.